ethereum-optimism/community-hub/src/docs/developers/nodes/intro.md

 ## Hardware requirements

-Replicas need to store the transaction history of OP Mainnet (or the relevant OP testnet) and to run Geth.
+Nodes need to process and store the transaction history of OP Mainnet or OP Sepolia.
 They need to be relatively powerful machines (real or virtual).
-We recommend at least 16 GB RAM, and an SSD drive with at least 325GB + 446GB free (for OP Mainnet).
+We recommend at least 16 GB RAM.
+We recommend a 2TB SSD for OP Mainnet, our current archive node usage is ~1TB.
+We recommend a 256GB SSD for OP Sepolia, or current full node usage is ~1.6GB and archive node usage is ~5.6GB.

 ## Software requirements